Business intelligence (BI): Empowering data-driven decision making

 - Increased ROI — BI helps identify resources needed to reach goals, increases productivity by making data analysis quicker, and aids in the discovery of new revenue streams.

-- Faster reporting — BI provides real-time reporting of up-to-the-minute, accurate datasets, giving organizations a competitive edge in solving complex business problems.
+- Faster reporting — BI provides real-time reporting of up-to-the-minute, accurate datasets, giving organisations a competitive edge in solving complex business problems.

-- Accurate strategies — BI helps identify important trends and patterns in data that can be utilized to set priorities and allocate resources to meet desired goals.
+- Accurate strategies — BI helps identify important trends and patterns in data that can be utilised to set priorities and allocate resources to meet desired goals.

 - Satisfied customers — BI provides data on KPIs that improve core business functions (improved product or service, decrease in time to market) resulting in higher customer satisfaction scores (CSATs).